1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51PAtnlvW1L._SL500_.jpg)

-This book shows how much the behaviour of individuals, organisations and societies is driven by habits.
-Can't recommend the book enough!
-I'll definitely reread it again.
+This book shows how habits drive the behavior of individuals, organizations, and societies.
+I can't recommend the book enough!
+I'll definitely reread it in the future.

 </section>